 - Pay closer attention to your RSS subscribers, and use a service like FeedBurner that will give you statistics to understand subscribers better.
 As these recent Google developments show, the numbers are beginning to matter, even for smaller sites.
 Your audience and loyal following can no longer be measured just by who actually visits your site/blog.
 Your community may be actively following by reading your feed in a feedreader daily or once a week.

-- If you advertise in blogs or sites with RSS feeds, consider that your ad also needs to be seen by those who read feeds, not just by those who actually visit the site you advertise on.
+- If you advertise in blogs or sites with RSS feeds, consider that your ad also needs to be seen by those who read feeds.
+And not just by those who actually visit the site you advertise on.
 You may be missing a significant part of the site’s audience.

 - Finally, don’t be discouraged when you read about other sites with large numbers of feed subscribers.
 Remember, every site started out with zero subscribers and built the numbers one by one over time.
 Persistence is the key.